adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Accounts:

 Each account has an address and a balance of aeon and also a nonce which increases with every transaction and the height of its last update.
-Each account 2 also has to pay a small fee for the amount of time it is open.
+Each account has also to pay a small fee for the amount of time it is open.
 The costs of creating and keeping accounts prevents spam and disincentives state-bloat.
 The reward for deleting accounts incentives the reclaiming of space.

 ### Name system: